So, mucus in baby poop – is it worth worrying about?

 There are also some times when mucus can be a sign of something a bit more serious, so it can be worth visiting a doctor if it sticks around for a few days.

 Mucus in stool may also be a sign of:

 Also known as allergic colitis, this is when your baby may be allergic to an animal protein that they are ingesting through your milk or through their formula.

 If you’re breastfeeding, this doesn’t mean you have to stop – it just may mean that you have to shift to a dairy-free diet.

 If you’re using formula, you may have to switch to a more hypoallergenic option.

 So what does baby poop with a milk allergy look like?

-Well, with a milk allergy, mucus in baby poop tend to look clearer than the green mucus in baby poop we mentioned earlier.
+Well, with a milk allergy, the mucus in baby poop tends to look clearer than the green mucus we mentioned earlier.

-It could be undigested milk in baby stool, too, which looks like white or cream-colored “chunks” in your baby’s poop.
+It could be undigested milk in baby stool, too, which looks like white or cream-colored “chunks”.

 Bacterial and viral infections can both cause diarrhea, as can a change in their diet or yours.